quiet-vyakhya/quiet-vyakhya.github.io/_posts/2026-09-24-what-constitutes-mangalam.md

 ### 1. What is Mangalam?

 Mangalam is far deeper than "good luck."
-Etymologically, traditional Bhashyas define it through two primary roots...
+Etymologically,

 What constitutes Mangalam?